-To the east, uses permitted in the Mixed Use category on the Subject Property are compatible with the MURP land use.
-Potential uses within the Mixed Use category are also compatible with the existing airpark runway located within the MURP lands to the east; the end of Runway 5 is more than 2,600 feet from the Subject Property.
+To the east of the North Tract, across the CR 209 right of way, uses permitted in the Mixed Use category on the Subject Property are compatible with future permitted MURP land uses.
+Potential uses within the Mixed Use category are also compatible with the existing airpark runway located within the MURP lands to the east; the end of Runway 5 is more than 3,100 feet from the Subject Property.